rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 [2] Well, probably a half dozen issues.

 1. Mourn what you lost or celebrate what you had.  :autobiographical:sketches: `mourn-or-celebrate`.

+1. Addication to accumulation. :autobiographical:sketches: `accumulation.md`

 1. Organization :autobiographical:organization:  `organization.md`
 No one who sees my office and laba may believe this, but I really like organization.
 Why aren't they neat?
 Addication to accumulation and inability to get rid of things. (`organization.md`)

-1. Addication to accumulation. :autobiographical:sketches: `accumulation.md`

 1. Beloit.  :academia:short:
 <http://www.beloitdailynews.com/news/20180824/beloit_college_grappling_with_financial_issues>.
 A short mention in _Chronicle_ at <https://www.chronicle.com/article/The-Daily-Briefing/238091>.
 Why not anything bigger?
 And why not anything bigger about the mindset list?  <http://www.rrstar.com/news/20180826/georgette-braun-beloit-college-drops-mindset-list>

 1. Beloit mindset list.  :academia:short:
 See above

+1. Down yet another rabbithole.  :misc:art:draft: `rabbithole-fulgate-wilcox`

 1. "faculty" - singular or plural verb forms? :writing:sketch:short:
    http://www.dictionary.com/e/collective-nouns/.
 When I write things